 Its decorated dial features more or less standard layout with the sub-dial at 6 o’clock occupied by a simple calendar indicator and the moon phase display located between X and XI o’clock, closer to the chapter ring.

-So far, the face is available only in two color variations: a silvered one, and an anthracite-toned, but both are quite legible and contrast enough for most circumstances.
+So far, the face is available only in two color variations: a silvered one, and an anthracite-toned, but both are legible and contrasting enough for most circumstances.

-As usual, there is no lume present neither on the hands, nor on the hour markers, but I don’t think that his is going to be a problem.
+As usual, there is no lume present neither on the hands, nor on the hour markers, but I don’t think that this is going to be a problem.

-According to the Swiss company, the watch will be powered by the caliber RW4500 automatic movement, which is based on a Sellita ebauche (probably, a modified SW200.)
-Sellita makes good quality mechanisms that are designed to occupy the market niche, which is soon to be vacated by ETA that gradually halts selling their blank calibers to third party manufacturers.
-The movement are reliable enough and if you happen to have a good service station in your home town to properly care about the mechanism, you are golden.
+According to the Swiss company, the Maestro Moonphase will be powered by the caliber RW4500 automatic movement, which is based on a Sellita blank caliber (probably, a modified SW200.)
+Sellita makes good quality mechanisms that are designed to occupy the market niche, which is soon to be vacated by ETA that gradually halts selling their blank calibers to third-party manufacturers.
+The movement is reliable enough and if you happen to have a good service station in your hometown to properly care about the mechanism, you are golden.

-It is promised that the watch will be introduced in a couple of months during Baselworld 2011 event.
+It is promised that the collection will be introduced in a couple of months during the Baselworld 2011 event.
 We hope to get a better look at this model there.